-Liquidity risk is the risk that the Corporation will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset, including the Crown Credit Facility and mortgages payable.
+Liquidity risk is the risk that the Corporation will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset, including the Crown Credit Facility, the Convertible Debentures and mortgages payable.
 The Corporation's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Corporation's reputation.
 Certain obligations in respect of the provision for performance bonuses and non-controlling interests only become due as the related investment fund's assets are liquidated and liquidation proceeds are received, and as such, there is no associated liquidity risk.

-The Corporation's investments, revenue and expenses are denominated primarily in Canadian currency such that there is limited exposure to currency risk.
+The Corporation is exposed to currency risk through its ownership of Go Direct America, which operates in the United States and transacts primarily in U.S. dollars.
+The Corporation's other investments, revenue and expenses are denominated primarily in Canadian currency such that they present limited exposure to currency risk.
 Through our investment in Crown Partners Fund, we are indirectly exposed to a limited degree of currency risk to the extent that the underlying operations of Crown Partners Fund's investee companies may be dependent on revenues or exposed to costs denominated in foreign currencies.